DEFRA/waste-tracking-service/docs/api-landing-page.md

 # DEFRA Receipt of Waste API Landing Page (Private BETA)

 ## Introduction
-This page introduces waste receivers, software developers and third party software users to the DEFRA Waste Tracking Service (DWT) Receipt API.
+This page introduces waste receivers, software developers and third party software providors to the DEFRA Waste Tracking Service (DWT) Receipt API.
 Learn here about the digital processes involved for operators of permitted or licenced waste receiving sites, to report details of each waste movement arriving at their site.
 This will be mandatory from October 2026.

 **Note:** During this document's life-time some of the existing features of the API might be enhanced.
 You should periodically review the DEFRA Waste Tracking Service (DWT)  Receipt API Landing Page [Changelog](https://github.com/DEFRA/waste-tracking-service/wiki/Receipt-API-Landing-Page-Changelog).